A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Results

 \subsubsection{Window Size and Loss Function}

 We evaluate the \textsf{unet} model with a ResNet50 backbone using Dice and Binary Cross-Entropy (BCE) losses, as well as across different window sizes: 96, 128, 256 and 512, or up to the size allowed by the original sections in each dataset.
 The results for these experiments are shown in Fig.~\ref{fig:losspatch}, where bigger markers correspond to bigger patch sizes.

-We can see that when using Dice as a loss, models benefit from having access to larger window sizes, while the same does not hold when using the BCE loss.
-This discrepancy is due to the class imbalance nature of the fault delineation task: BCE tends to work best when foreground and background are balanced but fails otherwise, and Dice is generally designed for class-imbalanced scenarios \cite{sudre2017generalised}.
-In this context, using smaller patches is equivalent to 'zooming into' the small fault regions and therefore reducing the class imbalance, thus improving BCE performance.
-Overall, this further validates our choice of using the Dice loss on our benchmarking experiments.
+We can see that two trends emerge in these experiments.
+First, when using Dice as a loss, models benefit consistently from larger window sizes, with performance generally improving as the spatial context grows.
+This is likely because larger patches provide the network with a more complete view of fault structures, enabling better continuity modeling across sections.
+Second, when using BCE loss, this trend does not hold: performance remains flat or slightly declines with larger windows.
+This discrepancy stems from the class imbalance inherent to fault delineation \cite{sudre2017generalised}.
+BCE tends to work best when foreground and background classes are more balanced, whereas Dice loss is explicitly designed to handle imbalance.
+Using smaller patches effectively “zooms in” on the sparse fault regions, increasing the proportion of fault pixels and improving BCE performance.

+From a practical perspective, these results suggest that in real-world seismic interpretation, the optimal windowing standard depends on the chosen loss function and the model’s need for contextual information.
+For losses that handle imbalance well (e.g., Dice), larger tiles are preferable because they capture longer fault segments and contextual cues that allow for improve spatial continuity.
+For imbalance-sensitive losses (e.g., BCE), smaller tiles may sometimes be beneficial, though at the cost of reduced global context.
+Given that Dice consistently benefits from larger windows, and that most modern segmentation pipelines for faults employ class-imbalance aware losses, our choice of using Dice with the largest possible window sizes in our benchmark experiments is both empirically supported and aligned with best practices in seismic fault delineation.